Pune constable couple morphed my Everest pictures: Bengaluru climber

-Seeing mid-day’s front page report on Pune constables Dinesh and Tarkeshwari Rathod faking their Everest summit attempt, Bengaluru mountaineer Satyarup Siddhanta exposes how the couple used Photoshop to con the world
+Seeing mid-day’s front page report on Dinesh and Tarkeshwari Rathod faking Everest summit attempt, mountaineer Satyarup Siddhanta exposes how couple used Photoshop to con the world

 Pune: Mountaineers Dinesh and Tarkeshwari Rathod may have a tough time proving that they did not doctor the Everest summit photographs after another mountaineer from Bengaluru, in response to mid-day’s report on June 29, surfaced on Wednesday, claiming that the original photographs are his.